 To find out more: CLICK

 An article in Third Sector looks at the Select Committee on Charities view on how public funding could be used on other forms of finance for the sector.

-We would like to thank the Paul Hamlyn Foundation and Awards for All for funding two extremely exciting projects that we have been developing over the last 6 months.
+We would like to thank the Paul Hamlyn Foundation for funding an extremely exciting project that we have been developing over the last 6 months.

 No one can deny these are trying times - Brexit, austerity, fake news and alternative facts – so it’s important to focus on the positive whenever possible.
 This month we have looked close to home and have chosen to shine a light on…

 We were not aware of any Vodka social enterprises until we stumbled across an article in Foodbev Media.